Link Search Menu Expand Document

 var propertyHandler = PropertyHandlerMapper.Get<DateTime>();

-To remove the mapping, use the type-level Remove()
+To remove the type-level mapping:

 PropertyHandlerMapper.Remove<DateTime>();